YarikSOffice/lingver/README.md

 Note that you need to update all already fetched locale-based data manually.
 Lingver is not responsible for that.

+## WebView

+Starting from Android N, there is a weird [side effect](https://issuetracker.google.com/issues/37113860) while using a [WebView](https://developer.android.com/reference/android/webkit/WebView) in your application.
+For unknown reasons, the very first creation of it (either programmatically or via inflation) resets an application locale to the device default.
+Obviously, this is not what we expect to happen.
+Moreover, it's not going to be fixed anytime in the future according to the [issuetracker](https://issuetracker.google.com/issues/37113860).
+That's why we should somehow deal with it on our own.

+There are plenty of ways how we can fix that, but the idea stays always the same.
+You have to set back the desired locale after the first usage of a WebView.
+For instance, you can even programmatically create a fake WebView and immediately set a locale back which prevents this side effect from happening in the future.
+See an example of implementation in the sample app.

 ## Download

 ``` groovy